 How Are Workers and Job Applicants Protected?

-What Can You Do If You Suspect Disability Discrimination in the Workplace?
+What To Do If You Encounter Disability Discrimination in the Workplace

 The Rehabilitation Act